Ethics and Compliance

 Worldwide Standards of Business Conduct

-AMD is committed to conducting its business with the highest ethical and compliance standards, and we each have a responsibility to ensure this commitment.
+AMD is committed to conducting its business with high ethical and compliance standards, and we each have a responsibility to ensure this commitment.
 All employees are required to familiarize themselves with the AMD Worldwide Standards of Business Conduct.

 Worldwide Standards of Business Conduct